GacheriNturibi/Data-Analysis-Portfolio/GIS and Remote Sensing/StoryMaps/ReadME.md

 Each section focuses on a different "outlier", from natural events to human geography oddities.
 It is a work in progress, with more interesting things or events that will be added in future.

-Address any comments you might have to my email address: gacherinturibi@gmail.com
+Please share any comments you might have to my email address: gacherinturibi@gmail.com